-A task based guide to getting our data into PEAKS 4.2.
+A task based guide to processing our data with PEAKS Studio 4.0.

-he following chapters deal with usage.
-They are broken up into tasks that a typical user might perform.
-It assumes we can identify parts of the Graphical User Interface and that we are familiar with how PEAKS 4.2 can be configured.
-The preceding two chapters provide in depth help on these subjects and should be used as a reference.
+his chapter deals with usage.
+It is broken up into tasks that a typical user might perform.
+It assumes we can identify parts of the Graphical User Interface and that we are familiar with how PEAKS Studio 4.0 can be configured.
+The preceding two chapters provide in depth help on these subjects, and should be used as a reference.
 Such detail has occasionally been omitted from this chapter in the interest of succinctness.